Skip to main content

 Grants, Internships, and Resources

-The UVA Department of Art is excited to be sponsoring a limited number of paid internship positions in Summer 2024!
+The UVA Department of Art is excited to be sponsoring a limited number of paid internship positions in Summer 2026!
 Internship applications are open to all rising 2nd, 3rd, and 4th year studio and art history undergraduate majors.
-Each internship includes a total stipend of $3000 for up to 30 hours per week of work for a duration of 8 weeks.
-Selected interns will be required to attend an introductory meeting on May 3 hosted by the Department of Art.
-Internships typically run in June and July depending on the internship location, and will conclude with short final presentations at the end of the internship.
+Each internship includes a total stipend of $3500 for a total of 240 hours (length and hours per week vary).
+Selected interns will be required to attend an introductory meeting on April 30 hosted by the Department of Art.
+Internships typically run in June and July depending on the internship location, and will conclude with short final presentations on August 7.

 To Apply: Students will submit applications directly to the organizations hosting internships.
-Applications will typically include a cover letter, resume, and letter of support from a faculty member and will be due by March 22nd, 2024 at 5PM.
-All applicants will be notified of decisions by April 19th.
-Please note, the Phillips Collection Public Programming Internship application deadline is April 1.
+Applications will typically include a cover letter, resume, and contact information for two references, and will be due by April 3, 2026.
+All applicants will be notified of decisions by April 24th.

 Your cover letter should address the following: